openHPI/TeachingTeamGuidelines/docs/bestpractices/endofcourse.md

 To earn a RoA, a user has to achieve a minimum of 50% of the available points in all assignments.
 We do not round but floor the percentages at this point.
 So 49.9% is not enough.

 To earn a CoP, a user has to visit a minimum of 50% of the available material.
-(Currently, starting a video is sufficient, a user does not have to watch it to the end - a fact that we do not comunicate in general).
+(Currently, starting a video is sufficient, a user does not have to watch it to the end - a fact that we do not communicate in general).

 In future, a third document-a *Certificate* will be offered.
 Basically, the requirements are the same as for the RoA.
 Additionally, the user will have to buy *Veriface*, a tool to verify that the registered user has taken the exam.
-The certificate will contain an image of the user which has been taken during the veriface calibration phase.
+The certificate will contain an image of the user which has been taken during the VeriFace calibration phase.

 Following are some examples for CoPs and RoAs templates and final documents.